bytewax/bytewax/README.md

 flow.filter(remove_bytewax)
 ```

 Bytewax is a stateful stream processor, which means that you can do things like aggregations and windowing.
-With Bytewax, state is stored in memory on the workers by default and can is also persisted with different [state recovery mechanisms](https://docs.bytewax.io/apidocs/bytewax.recovery).
+With Bytewax, state is stored in memory on the workers by default and is also persisted with different [state recovery mechanisms](https://docs.bytewax.io/apidocs/bytewax.recovery).
 There are different stateful operators available like `reduce`, `stateful_map` and `fold_window`.
 The complete list can be found in the [API documentation for all operators](https://docs.bytewax.io/apidocs/bytewax.dataflow).
 Below we use the `fold_window` operator with a tumbling window based on system time to gather events and calculate the number of times different events happen per user.

 ```python
 import datetime